-- 2.6.2 An AO shall have one or more designated individuals within its organization that are assigned individual responsibility for: - (i) the quality assurance program; - (ii) continual improvement of all aspects of the IOSA program; - (iii) administration of the IAR quality control process. - 2.6.3 An AO shall maintain a current listing of the key individuals within its organization that are associated with the Audit program to include, for each individual listed, a general description of individual areas of responsibility and contact information.
+- 2.5.1 An AO shall have an organization and management system that supports all operations associated with the IOSA program.
+Such system shall include: - (i) an Accountable Executive; - (ii) defined lines of managerial authority and responsibilities; - (iii) documented policies, processes and procedures; - (iv) provision of appropriate resources, to include personnel, equipment and facilities. - 2.5.2 An AO shall have one or more designated individuals within its organization that are assigned individual responsibility for: - (i) the quality assurance program; - (ii) continual improvement of all aspects of the IOSA program; - (iii) administration of the IAR quality control process. - 2.5.3 An AO shall maintain a current listing of the key individuals within its organization that are associated with the Audit program to include, for each individual listed, a general description of individual areas of responsibility and contact information.
 An updated and current listing shall be provided to IATA within thirty (30) calendar days following any revision to information contained therein.